RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/textures.md

 Do ***never*** open the textures `.i3d` in GIANTS Editor!
 Never!
 It will break both the i3d file and the shapes file.
 Only use a text editor such as Notepad++ or Sublime Text.
 Even though it might still seem to work fine, the map will not pass certification for consoles.
 If you are in doubt, copy the `.shapes` file from Seasons to your map again.

+Make sure any XML files starts with the `<?xml .......` header.
+Not with anything else.
+It might work but will not pass console validation.
+You can verify your XML files using the [W3C validator](https://www.w3schools.com/xml/xml_validator.asp).